Pengxin-Guo/Awesome-Multi-Task-Learning/README.md

   Notes: learning (a) what layers to share between deep recurrent neural networks, but also (b) which parts of those layers to share, and with what strength, as well as (c) a mixture model of skip connections at the architecture’s outer layer.

+- Sanh, V., Wolf, T., & Ruder, S. [A hierarchical multi-task approach for learning embeddings from semantic tasks](https://ojs.aaai.org/index.php/AAAI/article/view/4673). **AAAI**, 2019.

+  Notes: The model is trained in a **hierarchical fashion** to introduce an inductive bias by supervising a set of **low level tasks at the bottom layers** of the model and **more complex tasks at the top layers** of the model.

 - [**PS-MCNN**] Cao, J., Li, Y., & Zhang, Z. [Partially shared multi-task convolutional neural network with local constraint for face attribute learning](https://openaccess.thecvf.com/content_cvpr_2018/html/Cao_Partially_Shared_Multi-Task_CVPR_2018_paper.html "PS-MCNN"). **CVPR**, 2018.

   Notes: the key idea of **PS-MCNN** lies in **sharing a common network for all the groups to learn shared features**, and **constructing group specific network for each group** from the beginning of the architecture to its end to **learn task specific features**; four Task Specific Networks (**TSNets**) and one Shared Network (**SNet**) are connected by Partially Shared (**PS**) structures to learn better **shared** and **task specific** representations.